Introduction & Market Context

 End-to-End Process Efficiency and Cost Reduction

 Case Study: BT Group.
-As part of its radical digital transformation, BT Group is leveraging AI to automate network operations and customer service.
-The company aims to save £3 billion by the end of the decade, with a projected workforce reduction of up to 55,000 roles by 2030, transitioning reliance to digital labor and AI-driven efficiency.
+BT is using AI to automate network operations and customer service as part of a major digital transformation.
+They're targeting £3 billion in savings by the end of the decade.
+This includes reducing the workforce by up to 55,000 roles by 2030, shifting to digital labour and AI-driven efficiency instead.

 Improved Decision-Making with Real-Time Insights

 Case Study: NatWest.
-The bank utilized AI to transform its customer engagement workflow.
-Previously, launching a targeted customer campaign took 60-100 days involving 40 FTEs.
-Using AI agents to analyze customer data and generate campaign assets, this cycle was reduced to just 1 day with zero handoffs, significantly improving agility and responsiveness to market interest rate changes.
+The bank used AI to transform how they engage customers.
+Before, launching a targeted campaign took 60-100 days and involved 40 full-time staff.
+With AI agents analysing customer data and creating campaign assets, they got this down to 1 day with zero handoffs.
+Massive improvement in agility, especially when responding to interest rate changes.

 Scalability Without Proportional Headcount Growth

 Case Study: Heathrow Airport.
-By implementing Salesforce's Data Cloud and Agentforce, Heathrow integrated data from 45 backend systems.
-Their new AI agent, "Hallie," now resolves 90% of customer queries autonomously.
-This scalability allowed the airport to handle a 30% increase in digital revenue since 2019 without a proportional surge in support staff, managing millions of passengers efficiently.
+Heathrow implemented Salesforce's Data Cloud and Agentforce, integrating data from 45 backend systems.
+Their AI agent "Hallie" now handles 90% of customer queries on its own.
+This meant they could manage a 30% increase in digital revenue since 2019 without hiring loads more support staff, even whilst dealing with millions of passengers.

 Risk Reduction and Compliance Monitoring

-Automated compliance agents provide 100% coverage of transactions, rather than the 5-10% sample rates typical of human audit.
+Automated compliance agents check 100% of transactions, not the 5-10% sample rates you get with human audits.

-Audit Efficiency: Workday's "Financial Audit Agent" saves customers up to 900 hours annually by automating evidence collection, reducing the risk of regulatory fines and the cost of external audit fees.
+Audit Efficiency: Workday's "Financial Audit Agent" saves customers up to 900 hours a year by automating evidence collection.
+That reduces both the risk of regulatory fines and what you pay for external audits.

 Competitive Advantage and Market Agility

 Case Study: Ocado.
-A pioneer in embodied AI, Ocado's Smart Platform uses orchestration agents to manage swarms of robots in its warehouses.
-This system allows for the picking of a 50-item grocery order in minutes, a level of efficiency that traditional brick-and-mortar logistics cannot match, securing Ocado's position as a global technology licensor.
+Ocado pioneered embodied AI.
+Their Smart Platform uses orchestration agents to manage swarms of robots in warehouses.
+They can pick a 50-item grocery order in minutes, which traditional brick-and-mortar logistics can't match.
+This has made Ocado a global technology licensor, not just a grocer.

 Challenges & Limitations